efmeeks/Zzz/README.md

 # zzz

 `zzz` is a command line tool to blank your Mac display without putting the machine to sleep.
-It is the cli equivalent of [Control–Shift–Eject](https://support.apple.com/en-us/HT201236). ***macOS only***.
+It is the CLI equivalent of [Control–Shift–Eject](https://support.apple.com/en-us/HT201236). ***macOS only***.

 > **Why not just use ⌃⇧⏏ ?**
 >